 In the middle of all this, there is an even more crucial development.
 Jinto's home planet Martine has been vying for independence from Abh rule (and the show has the bloody audacity to refer to the Independence party as the "Feudal government").
 The Abh retailate by destroying their planetary defenses under the pretext of a drill-exercise goof-up due to miscommunications.
 And then - here's the singular worst part - the blame is shifted on the Independence party for forcing the Abh's hand, and they are accused of "coercing the dissenters into submission" by activating the defense system and thereby forcing everyone to get on board with the independence movement because there's "no turning back now".
 "No civilised person with a decent undertsanding of the galaxy would do this - these are the ignorant actions of an isolated Lander" is how an Abh conveniently puts it.
 In other words, the Abh are suddenly all ears when it comes to protecting the democratic rights of those who DON'T want independence and democratic government, and will strong-arm anyone who would dare violate their subjects' (un)freedom.
 It also implicitly suggests the most singularly bald-faced lie ever, which is that the majority of the population would NOT want independence from an invading/occupying force, because of which one would have to resort to such underhanded measures to get the population on board...I can no longer help myself here, I just need to vent out that this is singularly the most shameful, two-faced and obscene notion that this show has so far hurled at me.

 Anyways, things being what they are, Jinto decides to do damage control and visit Teal Clint - who is the acting Prime Minister at the helm of the independence movement.
 A decent man, an honourable man, someone with spine to stand up to the Abh.
 Someone who saved Jinto's hyde (sorry about the pun) on numerous occasions.
 Jinto ought to be grateful to this guy.
 And also to his wife Lena who doted on him as a child and went just as much out of her way to make sure he was safe.
-Instead, he has chosen to side himself against the very people who saved his life (whereas the show makes it out that he owes his loyalty to the Abh rather than to them).
+Instead, he has chosen to side himself against the very people who saved his life (whereas the show makes it out that it's the Abh whom he owes his loyalties to).
 But the two don't care about any of that right now, they just want to see their boy again - such is the love they have for him.
 The most heart-wrenching part for me was when Jinto replies that he has responsibilities now, to which Lena tearfully retorts, "Responsibilities as an Abh?
 As an Invader?"
 She speaks for all decent individuals with that line.
-Anyhow, Jinto agrees to visit, and they are tearfully overjoyed to see him alive and well - and desperate, Clint suggests what I personally had been practically yelling all along (first in a blog entry and then in my review of Banner of the Stars I, if you recall) - give up the Abh title and return home clean.
+Anyhow, Jinto agrees to visit, and they are tearfully overjoyed to see him alive and well - and desperate, Clint suggests what I personally had been practically yelling all along (first in a blog entry and then in my review of Banner of the Stars I, if you recall) - give up the Abh title and return home clean via political asylum.
 The Martinian people would have understood - the title was forced upon him when he was too young to consent, and he was personally not guilty of any wrongdoing at the time.

 But it is here that the show gives its singularly most insincere pretext in the entire series so far for Jinto to side with the Abh hegemony, and moreover for Clint to give up on independence - if Jinto steps down, any other person appointed in his place will "not be so generous", and so a war might break out, putting Martine's very existence at stake.
 I might even have agreed with that stand (on a strictly short-term and tactical basis, mind you) if Jinto was portrayed as being critical of the Abh at heart but just playing along so that his homeland can have a future, but it's abundantly clear that he has been completely bought into the Abh way, and is very much in line with their program.
 This is where I think that the rationale is deeply insincere and two-faced - it seeks to present Jinto as a neutral and unbiased player in the game, and thus give more credibility to that line of argument.
 Also, just by taking such a stand, Jinto has all but explicitly incriminated the Abh to be coercive thugs ruling with a velvet glove covering an iron fist.
 But does the show even acknowledge this?
 Nope.
 It diverts your attention to how Jinto might miss the forests and beautiful landscapes of his homeland, but it pales in comparison to the peerless, radiant beauty...of Lafiel.
 Life's too short to live in depression and regret.
 How sweet, how romantic....someone please kill me right now, I can't take any more of this.
 And as if in answer to my prayers, the show ends, right there.